-- The climate also provides many benefits for those wishing to discover our beautiful rainforest and wilderness areas by bush walking or visiting with our unique wildlife such as Tasmanian Devils, and native pygmy possums.
+- The climate also provides many benefits for those wishing to discover our beautiful rainforests and wilderness areas.

-- Tasmania is noted for high quality produce including wines, cheeses, fish, oysters, berries, stone fruit, apples, hops, vegetables, poppies, barley, lavender, beautiful timbers and flowers to name a few.
+- Our island is noted worldwide for high quality produces including wines, cheeses, fish, oysters, berries, stone fruit, apples, hops, vegetables, poppies, barley, lavender, beautiful timbers and flowers to name a few.

 Some Interesting and True Facts About Tasmania: